ze6hyr/ze6hyr/README.md

-# 👋 Hey there, I'm Xami — Laravel + TALL Stack Developer
+# 👋 Hey there, I'm Zephyr — Laravel + TALL Stack Developer

 I'm a backend-focused web developer who specializes in building **modern, fast, and scalable apps** using the **Laravel TALL stack** — Tailwind CSS, Alpine.js, Laravel, and Livewire.